pippinbarr/cart253-2020/exercises/05-juggle-garden.md

 3. __Add at least two endings__
   - Currently the simulation never ends, so make it end in at least different two ways
   - As per usual, you'll need states to do this (at least for the simulation and the two endings, you can add a title and instructions too if you like)
-  - If you chose Juggling, maybe the simulation ends if all the balls fall down or if the user juggles some maximum number of balls for a set amount of time?
+  - If you chose Juggling, maybe the simulation ends if all the balls fall down or if the user juggles some maximum number of balls successfully?
   - If you chose Garden, maybe the simulation ends if all the flowers die or if the user manages to plant enough flowers?

 ## Submission